 A. Investor Must Invest in An Approved Regional Center

 Rather than taking on the burden of starting a business, the investor will invest in an approved Regional Center.
 "Regional Centers," designated as such by the government, promote economic growth and job creation in a specific geographic area in the United States.
-Currently, there many options to choose from as there are over 170 approved regional centers in 40 states through-out the United States.
+Currently, there many options to choose from as there are several hundred approved regional centers through-out the United States.

 B. Job Creation Requirement Allows For Direct and Indirect Jobs